Gabriola Health Care Foundation

 (1) The directors may meet at the places they think fit to conduct business, adjourn and otherwise regulate their meetings and proceedings, as they see fit.

-(2) The directors may from time to time set the quorum necessary to conduct business, and unless so set the quorum is a majority of the directors then in office.
+(2) The directors may from time to time set the quorum necessary to conduct business and, unless so set, the quorum is a majority of the directors then in office.
+Business must not be transacted at a meeting of the directors unless a quorum of directors is present.

 (3) The president is the chair of all meetings of the directors, but if at a meeting the president is not present within 30 minutes after the time appointed for holding the meeting, the vice president must act as chair, but if neither is present the directors present may choose one of their number to be the chair at that meeting.